Leon Draisaitl: 2014–2016: NHL debut

-2016–present: Rise to stardom
+2016–present: Rise to stardom, Hart Trophy, Stanley Cup Final runs

 The 2016–17 season saw both Draisaitl and the Oilers reach new levels of success.
 On 23 March 2017, he became the first Oiler player since 1990 to have six straight multi-point games.
 Draisaitl finished the season with 29 goals, 48 assists and 77 points in all 82 games played, while the Oilers, powered by new captain Connor McDavid and Draisaitl, ended a 10-year playoff drought and clinched a berth in the 2017 playoffs by finishing second in the Pacific Division.
 Facing the San Jose Sharks in the first round, Draisaitl scored his first NHL playoff goal in the Oilers' series-clinching 3–1 game 6 win.
 The Oilers advanced into the second round to meet the Anaheim Ducks.
 With the Oilers down 3–2 in the series and on the brink of elimination in game 6 of the series on 7 May, Draisaitl became the second youngest Oiler in franchise history to score a hat-trick in the Stanley Cup playoffs and the fifth player in Oilers history to score five or more points in a playoff game, helping the team stave off elimination and force game 7.
 The Oilers subsequently were eliminated in a 2–1 loss in game 7, with Draisaitl's thwarted attempt at a tying goal midway through the third period was dubbed the "save of the game" by the NHL.
 He ended his first playoffs with six goals and 10 assists for 16 points in all 13 games played.

 On 16 August 2017, Draisaitl signed an eight-year, $68 million contract extension with the Oilers worth an annual average cap hit of $8.5 million.
 The signing was controversial at the time in terms of the dollar figure, but it would rapidly in the following years come to be seen as one of the best-value contracts in the league as Draisaitl further developed into a star forward.

-Following the playoff success in 2017, expectations were high for the Oilers entering the 2017–18, but it would prove to be a disappointing year both for the team and for Draisaitl.
-He dealt with injury that caused him to miss a few games, and correspondingly saw his scoring slightly regress, which caused the Toronto Star to dub him "maddeningly inconsistent."
+Following the playoff success in 2017, expectations were high for the Oilers entering the 2017–18, but it would prove to be a disappointing year both for the team and for Draisaitl himself.
+He sustained a concussion on October 9, in a 5–2 loss to the Winnipeg Jets after a hit from Jets’ defenseman Jacob Trouba, causing him to miss the next four games, and correspondingly saw his scoring slightly regress after returning, which caused the Toronto Star to dub him "maddeningly inconsistent."
 The team crashed down the standings and missed the playoffs, with the decision-making of general manager Peter Chiarelli increasingly being called into question.